 • Native Americans/American Indians

-Willy lives in Oakland with his beautiful, irreverent wife Georgia Kolias and their inventive six year-old son, fiery three year-old daughter, and sweet newborn baby boy.
+Willy lives in Oakland, California with his beautiful, irreverent wife Georgia Kolias and their three vivacious young children.